International Safety, Health, and Risk Center of Excellence

 The ever-increasing rapidity of technological change and global development creates demand for minerals and other extracted products.
 As these demands grow, so does the scarcity of raw materials, requiring miners to work in increasingly challenging environments to meet the needs of society.

-The Lowell Institute for Mineral Resources (LIMR) International Safety, Health, and Risk Center of Excellence (ISHRC) at the University of Arizona (UA) is the pre-eminent research, education, and workforce training community that innovates mining methods toward achieving zero injuries, illnesses, and fatalities.
+The Lowell Institute for Mineral Resources' International Safety, Health, and Risk Center of Excellence (ISHRC) at the University of Arizona (UA) is the pre-eminent research, education, and workforce training community that innovates mining methods toward achieving zero injuries, illnesses, and fatalities.